 Here are some accessories and readings that could be useful to you if you are planning your trip

 - Travel guides: for Laos you will find a wide selection of guides on the market.
-The best known and most often used are and remain the Rough Guide and the lonely Planet
+The best known and most often used are remains the lonely Planet